burlachenkok/burlachenkok.github.io/_posts/2021-10-24-Visited-AI-summer-schools-2021.md

 # Oxford ML Summer School-2021

-The second Oxford machine learning summer school (OxML 2021), aims to provide its participants with best-in-class training on a broad range of advanced topics and developments in machine learning (ML) and deep learning (DL).
+The second Oxford machine learning summer school (OxML 2021) aims to provide its participants with best-in-class training on a broad range of advanced topics and developments in machine learning (ML) and deep learning (DL).
-The school will cover some of the most important topics in ML/DL that the field is showing a growing interest in Bayesian ML, representation learning, computer vision, natural language processing (NLP), reinforcement learning, causal ML, transfer learning, healthcare, and medicine.
+The school will cover some of the most critical topics in ML/DL.
+The field is growing interested in Bayesian ML, representation learning, computer vision, natural language processing (NLP), reinforcement learning, causal ML, transfer learning, healthcare, and medicine.

 ## Reading materials